Serving all people by providing personalized health and wellness through exemplary care, education and research.

 After your surgery, your incision or incisions will be closed with sutures, staples, or surgical tape.
 Your shoulder is covered with a dressing.

-Pain medication may be delivered through a soft tube (catheter) directly into the joint for a short time.
+Pain medicine may be delivered through a soft tube (catheter) directly into the joint for a short time.

 Wear your sling or brace at all times, except when bathing or changing clothes.
 When your arm is out of the immobilizer, keep it at your side.

 Do not get your bandages or the incision(s) wet.
-You can change your bandages after three days.
+Your surgeon may allow you to change your bandages after 2 or 3 days.
 Replace the bandages with a clean gauze dressing.
 Do not touch your incision.

 Use ice on your shoulder, as instructed.
 Ice your shoulder for no more than 15 minutes at a time.

 You will continue to have follow-up visits until your shoulder is healed.
 Keep these appointments to help ensure your shoulder heals properly.

-Do not drive until you are no longer taking prescription pain medications and your doctor says it’s okay, no sooner than two weeks after surgery.
+Do not drive until you are no longer taking prescription pain medicines and your healthcare provider says it’s OK, no sooner than two weeks after surgery.

 An increase in pain or swelling.